cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

-- When installation completes, transfer the installer and the pe.conf file located at
+- When installation completes, transfer the installer and the pe.conf
-/etc/puppetlabs/enterprise/conf.d/ to the next server that you're installing a component on.
+file located at/etc/puppetlabs/enterprise/conf.d/ to the next server.

 #### Install the console

-In a split installation, after you install the master and PuppetDB, you're ready to install the console.
+In a split installation, after install the master and PuppetDB, are
+ready to install the console.

 - Unpack the installation tarball: